 Early examples are unmistakably English, borrowing such details as half-timbering and carving from 17th-century architecture.
 Bold examples by such American architects as H.H.
 Richardson are in the tradition of Richard Norman Shaw, the former Gothicist and English architect who interpreted vernacular houses during the mid-19th century.
 Many of these early examples incorporate masonry or stucco and feature prominent chimneys.
 Expansive porches—piazzas or verandahs—are a distinctly American innovation.

-The beloved tower house is perhaps the pinnacle of American Queen Anne.
+It’s perhaps the pinnacle of American Queen Anne.
 A tower or turret marks the style for even novice old-house buffs.
 Upright or sprawling, outrageous or subdued, the tower house offers us the endearing, light side of Victorian architecture, delighting the eye with small-paned windows (often with colored lights: the Queen Anne window), fancy-butt shingles, gingerbread, and wood turning.
 Eastlake-inspired trim (turned, chamfered, incised, Aesthetic, abstract) gave way after 1885 to more “free classic” or Colonial Revival elements: pedimented entries, Palladian windows, plaster swags.

-Queen Anne cottage.
 Almost from the beginning, the style was interpreted, through the use of ornament and windows, for simpler and smaller cottages.
 Examples in the 1870s wore turned spindlework.
 Transom windows and the Victorian porch are hallmarks.
 By the late 1890s and beyond, a fancy gable ornament, a single window of colored glass lights around a clear center, or a pediment over the entry might be the only clue to lingering Queen Anne style on an otherwise plain, gable-front box.